 Arzav joined Watsi on September 25th, 2016.
 Three years ago, Arzav became the 2507th member to automatically support a new Watsi patient every month.
-Since then, 3,048 more people have become monthly donors!
+Since then, 3,207 more people have become monthly donors!
 Arzav's most recent donation traveled 1,500 miles to support Soe, a refugee from Thailand, to fund knee fracture surgery.

 Arzav has funded healthcare for 52 patients in 10 countries.